nikitazuevblago/Food101_classification/README.md

 ## Intro

 This repo was created for personal educational purposes.
 I used subset of [Food101](https://www.kaggle.com/datasets/dansbecker/food-101) dataset keeping only 3 types of food (targets) to classify.
-In the project were used different parameters and models to visualize enough experiments in TensorBoard.
+In the project were used different parameters and models to visualize enough experiments in TensorBoard and pick the best with Optuna.
 Also I used gradio and huggingface space as my hosting for the best model.

 ## Deployment
 [Click here](https://huggingface.co/spaces/blago7daren/Food101_classification) to see the app. <i>(P.s.
 Or run app.py to host it on your local machine)</i>